Lemoncode/cypress-by-example/02_selectors_introduction/README.md

 });
 ```

-1. Notice that we are using __only__ so in this test case, this is the only assertion that will run.
+1. Notice that we are using __only__, so in this test case, this is the only assertion that will run.

 * Now if we run cypress, only one test is running, if we click on the bullseye, we can select any element in our page.